 “The balance of bone-building nutrients is what truly matters.
 Too much calcium, or calcium without its other co-nutrients can be hazardous to your health, especially for your heart and arterial health.”

-In addition to vitamin D, magnesium is also needed and must be in proper ratio to absorb calcium correctly.
+In addition to vitamin D, magnesium is also needed and must be in the proper ratio to absorb calcium correctly.
 Our modern diets today are often very high in calcium from synthetic sources and very low in magnesium.

-Magnesium is used by the body to convert vitamin D into its active form so that it can be used to absorb calcium proper.
+Magnesium is used by the body to convert vitamin D into its active form so that it can be used to absorb calcium properly.
 Vitamin K2 is also important for calcium synthesis.
 It helps keep calcium in the bones and out of arteries and muscles.
 Our bodies is one complex machine and understanding how it all works helps us with feeding our body the very best.
-When it comes to calcium absorption it’s far more effective if you also incorporating vitamin D, magnesium, and vitamin K.
+When it comes to calcium absorption it’s far more effective if you also incorporate vitamin D, magnesium, and vitamin K.

-LSN’s Top 10 Dairy Free Alternatives
+LSN’s Top 10 Dairy-Free Alternatives

-01. Dairy Free Milk Alternatives
+01. Dairy-Free Milk Alternatives